 And if you’re interested in the content, you’re more likely to want to watch it.
 It’s much easier watching all 30 seasons of The Simpsons in Italian than it is sitting down with a grammar book every night!

-So for learning Italian, I use a VPN to access RaiPlay.
-(This is basically Italy’s version of BBC iPlayer).
-This allows me to watch authentic Italian content, both live and on-demand, across multiple devices.
+So for learning Italian, I use a VPN to access RaiPlay (basically Italy’s version of BBC iPlayer) which allows me to watch authentic Italian content, both live and on-demand, across multiple devices.

 This might seem like a weird one, but it’s something that just naturally entered my routine.

-It’s not a conscious, focussed means of improving my target language.
+It’s not a conscious, focused means of improving my target language.
 It’s not as though I deliberately sit down for 30 minutes of foreign-Twitter time.